famouswelshman/rocktailsbar/README.md

 I wanted to create a website that could would almost spoon feed its users what exactly the venue offers and where to see it.

 *Please note* - This bar and its contents are purely fictitious and not actively trading or operating as a business.
 The name and it's contents are purely for the purpose of showcasing a website idea.
 The currency and the costs of anything in this website are merely for display purpose and are not factually accurate.
+The name 'Rocktails' is also a made up name and is not licenced or owned by anyone causing any copyright issues.
+This website was constructed purely as a project for my 2nd Milestone and does not operate as anything else.

 # USER STORIES